davidcalikes/portfolio-project-one/README.md

     * The Contact section provides direct links to email the band's tour and managment companies.

     <img src="README_images/lower-bio.png">

     * ### Possible Future Features

     * In future the site aims to include a web store for users to purchase content and merchandise.

     * The site aims to provide a video landing image in the future.

+    # Testing

+* ### Validator Testing

+    * As a user, I want to find out more about Cumasc Gael.

+    * As a User, I want to find the most relevant information quickly and intuitivly.

+    * As a user, I want access to exclusive media content.

+    * As a user, I want to have a positive emotional experience.

+* ### Bugs

+   # Testing

+* ### Deployment

+    * As a user, I want to find out more about Cumasc Gael.

+    * As a User, I want to find the most relevant information quickly and intuitivly.

+    * As a user, I want access to exclusive media content.

+    * As a user, I want to have a positive emotional experience.

+* ### Languages

+    * As a user, I want to find out more about Cumasc Gael.

+    * As a User, I want to find the most relevant information quickly and intuitivly.

+    * As a user, I want access to exclusive media content.

+    * As a user, I want to have a positive emotional experience.

+    * ### Software

+    * As a user, I want to find out more about Cumasc Gael.

+    * As a User, I want to find the most relevant information quickly and intuitivly.

+    * As a user, I want access to exclusive media content.

+    * As a user, I want to have a positive emotional experience.

+* ### Content

+    * As a user, I want to find out more about Cumasc Gael.

+    * As a User, I want to find the most relevant information quickly and intuitivly.

+    * As a user, I want access to exclusive media content.

+    * As a user, I want to have a positive emotional experience.

+* ### Media